These crescent rolls are dairy-free and egg-free.

 I thought for sure these would be out for us.

-And they were for a couple years until I learned how to use flax seed for eggs.
+And they were for a couple years until I learned how to use flax eggs.

-It was a holiday miracle that first Thanksgiving that my son got to eat the famous family rolls.
+It was a holiday miracle that first Thanksgiving that my son got to eat homemade rolls.

 And my husband was beyond ecstatic…